istio/istio.io/content/en/blog/2019/dns-cert/index.md

     caption="The architecture of provisioning and managing DNS certificates in Istio"
     >}}

-To try this new feature, please follow its [user guide](/docs/tasks/security/dns-cert).
+To try this new feature, refer to the [DNS certificate management task](/docs/tasks/security/dns-cert).